jmicko/coinbot/README.md

 ### Environment Variables

 - Environment variables will need to be set.
-There is an example .env file in the root folder named 'env'.
+There is an example .env file in the server directory named 'env'.
 Change the name to '.env', and change the values appropriately, or you can set the variables in your OS if you prefer.
 Server session secret should be a long string that is not easily guessed, as it is used to identify sessions.
 If you do not change it, anyone with this repo will be able to guess it.
 Setting the NODE_ENV variable to 'production' will generate a cryptographically sound string for you.
 This will log out any users every time the bot is restarted, but is more secure.
+But very annoying if you run in an unstable vm that constantly restarts.

 ## Server Scripts